xalaida/laravel-translatable/README.md

 get original

 ##### TODO
+- ADD SCOPE ONLY FOR CURRENT LOCALE EAGER LOADING.
+DONT LOAD ALL LOCALES
 - Add timestamp touching if translation was updated and throw updatedAt event when translation was added
 - Add translation events
 - Feature remove listener for removing translations for removed item (resolve with softDelete)